-The company's incorporation deed must be signed in front of a public notary and the company does not officially exist until it has been registered with the Business Register.
+The company's certificate of incorporation must be signed in front of a public notary and the company does not officially exist until it has been registered with the Business Register.

-At least 25% of the capital must be paid in on the signing of the Articles of Association (the remainder may be paid later) although contributions in kind must be made in full.
+At least 25% of the capital must be paid in on the signing of the Articles of Association (the remainder may be paid later) although contributions in kind must be paid in full.

-Both types of companies can be incorporated (and, successively, the relevant corporate capital may entirely be held) by a sole shareholder/quotaholder.
+Both types of companies can be incorporated by a sole shareholder/quotaholder.
 In this case, in order to benefit of the limited liability, the corporate capital must be fully paid-in.

-Article 2328 and following of the Italian Civil Code (for S.p.A) and Article 2463 (for S.r.l.) list the information needed in order to incorporate a company in Italy.
+Article 2328 and following of the Italian Civil Code (for S.p.A) and Article 2463 (for S.r.I.) list the information needed in order to incorporate a company in Italy.